thomasWeise/moptipy/README.md

 #### 4.3.2.
 Example for End Result Statistics Files

-We can basically execute the same abridged experiment as in the previous section, but now take the aggregation of information one step further:
+We can basically execute the same abridged experiment as in the [previous section](#422-an-example-for-end-results-files), but now take the aggregation of information one step further with the code below.
+This code is also available as file [examples/end_statistics_jssp](https://github.com/thomasWeise/moptipy/blob/main/examples/end_statistics_jssp.py).

 ```python
 from moptipy.algorithms.ea1plus1 import EA1plus1  # first algo to test